 Every breast lift that Dr. Cohen performs is customized to meet the physical, emotional, and lifestyle needs of the individual.

 During your consultation for a breast lift in Beverly Hills, he will spend a great amount of time thoroughly going over all aspects of the surgery to be sure that you understand all of your options.
 He will carefully guide you in making the best choices for your desired outcome.

 Combining a breast lift with other treatments

 Breast lift surgery helps women to once again feel confident about their breasts, often after a long period of feeling self-conscious.
-Many women, particularly mothers, will combine their breast lift surgery with a tummy tuck (abdominoplasty) to also correct sagging and laxity in the abdomen.
+Many women, particularly mothers in a mommy makeover, will combine their breast lift surgery with a tummy tuck (abdominoplasty) to also correct sagging and laxity in the abdomen.